costateixeira/fhirtesting/input/pagecontent/index.md

 This Implementation Guide presents the artifacts and data exchange used in testing of FHIR specifications.

-The basis for this approach is (not excluively):
+The basis for this approach is (not exclusively):

 ## Authoring